Scholarships, grants and awards

 The New Zealand Qualifications Authority (NZQA) awards New Zealand Scholarships to the top students who undertake the Scholarship assessment for an approved subject.
 You will still be granted the award money for any New Zealand Scholarship you get when you are enrolled in your first year of tertiary study in New Zealand.

-Scholarship advice and information for Māori and Pasifika students
+Scholarship information for Māori and Pasifika students

 Scholarships, grants and awards provided by government, industry or interest groups